melviinn/melviinn/README.md

 # 💫 About Me:
-I'm currently studying at 42 Paris school.<br>I want to be a web developer.<br>I'm learning C, C#, Javascript.
+I'm currently studying at 42 Paris school.<br>
+I want to be a web developer.<br>
+🌱I'm learning C, C#, Javascript.

 # 🌐 Socials: